emmyforlife/site-reliability-challenge/README.md

 # **DEPLOY A SAMPLE APPLICATION**

 a.
-Create a sample application (See uploaded files)
+Create a sample javascript application (See uploaded files).

 b.
 Dockerize the application (See the Dockerfile), build the docker image and run on you local system.